 - 23. The PUD Site is located in the northeast quadrant of the District of Columbia.
-It is bounded by M Street NE to the south, Florida Avenue NE to the north, 3rd Street NE to the east, and railroad tracks to the west.
+It is bounded by M Street, N.E. to the south, Florida Avenue, N.E. to the north, 3rd Street, N.E. to the east, and railroad tracks to the west.
 The Property is triangular in shape, with its narrowest frontage along Florida Avenue.
-(Exhibit 2) - 24.
+(Ex.
+2.) - 24.
 It is in Single Member District 6C06 of ANC 6C in Ward 6.
 It is considered a part of the NoMA neighborhood and is located just south of the Union Market neighborhood, which is north of Florida Avenue.
 The NoMA-Gallaudet U Metro station is directly to the west, across the railroad tracks.
-(Exhibit 2) - 25.
-The Property is currently improved with an approximately 40 foot tall warehouse and a surface parking lot used by the Central Armature Works.
-The warehouse does not have windows for the first twenty feet of building height and incorporates windows only at the roofline.
+(Ex.
+2.) - 25.
+The Property is located directly to the north of the redevelopment of the Uline Arena, a mixed-use retail and office development; to the west of mixed-use development projects approved as PUDs in Z.C.
+Case Nos.
+14-19, 15-22, and 15-28, with maximum heights of 110 feet, 101 feet, and 120 feet, respectively; to the south of high-density redevelopment of the Union Market, and to the east of the Amtrak railroad tracks.
+The Property is largely surrounded by properties that have been rezoned to the C-3-C Zone District through the PUD-related map amendment process.
+(Ex.
+2, 22.) - 26.
+The Property is currently improved with an approximately 40-foot-tall warehouse and a surface parking lot used by the Central Armature Works.
+The warehouse does not have windows for the first 20 feet of building height and incorporates windows only at the roofline.
 For pedestrians walking along 3rd Street, there is no view into the building, only a view of sheet metal and a cinder block façade; the pedestrian experience is further degraded by a barbed wire fence lining a portion of 3rd Street.
 The sidewalk does not extend for the length of 3rd Street between M Street and Florida Avenue; it is cut off by a dirt road used by Amtrak to access their railroad tracks.
 The west side of the Property is dedicated to surface parking and truck storage.
 In sum, the Property does not currently engage pedestrian traffic or encourage interaction with the community.
-(Exhibit 2) - 26.
+(Ex.
+2.) - 27.
+The Property is located in the C-M-3 Zone District.
+The C-M-3 Zone District allows medium-high-density development, allowing a maximum density of 6.0 floor area ratio ("FAR") and a maximum height of 90 feet. - 28.
+The C-M-3 Zone District does not allow residential uses; no residential uses are currently located on the Property.
+As such, no residents will be displaced by the Project. - 29.
 Other challenging features of the Property include the easements that encumber it.
 Amtrak and D.C.
 Water both have easements across the Property, which must be accommodated in any future development.
-Amtrak maintains a number of high voltage electrical cables along its tracks that necessitate a 15 foot setback for the entire length of the western façade.2 Amtrak also has a permanent easement across the site (east-west) to access the rail bed, which must be accommodated in the Project.
+Amtrak maintains a number of high voltage electrical cables along its tracks that necessitate a 15-foot setback for the entire length of the western façade.2 Amtrak also has a permanent easement across the site (east-west) to access the rail bed, which must be accommodated in the Project.
 D.C.
 Water has a below grade easement in the former N Street right-of-way that requires a clearance of at least 25 feet and must be at least 25 feet wide.
 These are significant features and greatly complicate the building design.
-(Exhibit 2)
+(Ex.
+2.)